HMY Britannia: Decommissioning

 In 1994, the Conservative government announced the yacht's retirement:

 In January 1997, the government committed itself to replacing the Royal Yacht if reelected.
 The timing of the announcement, close to a general election, was controversial; The Guardian Weekly called it "part of a populist appeal to wavering Tory voters in the run-up to the general election" and reported that the Queen was "furious" that the Royal Family was "dragged into the centre of the election campaign, just as it is fighting to restore its public image."
 Sir Edward Heath publicly objected to the government's handling of the issue, stating "The Conservative Party above all must be an honourable party.
 And I don't believe the actions that have been taken are honourable ones and should never have been taken in this way."

 The government argued that the cost was justified by its role in foreign policy and promoting British interests abroad, particularly through conferences held by British Invisibles, formerly the Committee on Invisible Exports.
 It was estimated by the Overseas Trade Board that events held on board the yacht helped raise £3 billion for HM Treasury between 1991 and 1995 alone.

 The Labour opposition announced it would not commit the use of public funds for a replacement vessel for at least the first two years of any new Labour government.
 After its election victory in May 1997, the new government considered multiple options for the future of a royal yacht, but concluded in October of that year that Britannia would not be replaced:

 The Royal Yacht's final foreign mission was to convey the last Governor of Hong Kong, Chris Patten, and the Prince of Wales back from Hong Kong after its handover to the People's Republic of China on 1 July 1997.
 Britannia was decommissioned on 11 December 1997.
-The Queen, normally undemonstrative in public, was reported to have shed a tear at the decommissioning ceremony that was attended by most of the senior members of the Royal Family.
+The Queen, normally undemonstrative in public, was reported to have cried at the decommissioning ceremony that was attended by most of the senior members of the Royal Family.